WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 - Using the site editor.
 - Using the template editing mode in the block editor.

-The fourth way is temporary and involves going to the Appearance menu > Templates, and is not recommended because of it's limitations.
+The fourth way is temporary and involves going to the Appearance menu > Templates, and is not recommended because of its limitations.

 ### Manual template creation

-Create two template part files called `footer.html` and `header.html` and place them inside the `block-template-parts` folder.
+Create two template part files called `header.html` and `footer.html` and place them inside the `block-template-parts` folder.

 When you add blocks manually to your HTML files, start with an HTML comment that includes the block name prefixed with `wp:`.
 There are both self-closing and multi-line blocks as shown in the example below.